Assistant Head of School for Student Development and Community Engagement

-Emily Barbee, Upper School Counselor (Grades 10 & 12): Emily Barbee will rejoin the SPA Counseling team in January 2023.
-Upon her return, she will serve as the Upper School counselor for the classes of 2023 and 2025, and is available to all students and parents as a resource, guide, and sounding board.
+Emily Barbee, Upper School Counselor (Grades 10 & 12): Emily Barbee will serve as the Upper School counselor for the classes of 2023 and 2025, and is available to all students and parents as a resource, guide, and sounding board.
 Emily joined SPA in 2018, having previously served for five years as a Middle School Counselor at the Harker School in San Jose, California.
 Prior to her time at Harker, Emily served as a treatment coordinator/adolescent therapist, a mental health clinician, and a school-based therapist.
 Emily earned her bachelor's from Carleton College, and her master's studies were completed at the California Institute of Integral Studies in San Francisco.
 Additionally, Emily has completed her licensure in MFT (Marriage and Family Therapy) and PPSC.

 SPA students benefit from an intentional culture and integrated curriculum promoting healthy bodies, healthy minds, and healthy relationships.
 At all grade levels, beginning in kindergarten, health and wellness lessons are embedded in the homeroom, through advisory, in science, in physical education, and through wellness and Compass classes.
 We believe in educating the whole child, which encompasses an emphasis on developing healthy habits of mind, developing a foundation of critical thinking skills with regard to health, decision making, respectful interactions, and alignment of one’s values with choices.